 |CLN||Colon pin (optional)|

 * COM is the common pin for a single digit 7-segment display.
 For multi digit displays, use DIG1…DIG4.

-By default, the segment pins (A…G, DP, CLN) are connected to the anode (positive side) of the LEDS, and the common pins (COM, DIG1…DIG4) are connected to the cathode (negative side) of the LEDs.
-You can set the "common" attribute to "cathode" to reverse this behavior.
+anode, the segment pins (A…G, DP, CLN) are connected to the anode (positive side) of the LEDS, and the common pins (COM, DIG1…DIG4) are connected to the cathode (negative side) of the LEDs.
+Segments are lit by driving their pins high.
+Setting

 The segment mapping is as follows:

 |common||The common pin: "cathode" or "anode"||"anode"|

 |digits||Number of digits: "1", "2", "3" or "4"||"1"|

 |colon||Set to "1" to show the colon (clock mode)||""|

 For a single digit, you'll need 8 microcontroller GPIO pins.
 Each pin should be connected to a single segment through a resistor, and the common pin should be connected to 5V (or GND if you are using the common cathode variant).
 You can spare one pin (DP) if you don't use the dot LED.
 Turn a segment on by driving the corresponding segment on (or HIGH for the common cathode variant).